 Roundtrip airfare to/from Chile; travel insurance; transportation to the trip’s meeting point; activities not included in the trip itinerary; personal incidentals including room service, laundry, etc; personal gear; gratuity for tour leader.

-You may cancel on or before July 28, 2020 and receive a full refund minus a $500 per-person service fee.
-If you cancel between July 29 and September 1, 2020 there is a 50% cancellation fee.
-On or after September 2, 2020 there is a 100% cancellation fee.
-We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases family/medical emergency or cases of the trip being cancelled (See our Terms and Conditions for full details).
+For our 2021 departure, you may cancel before July 3, 2021 and receive a full refund minus a $500 per-person service fee.
+If you cancel on or after July 4, 2021 there is a 50% cancellation fee; on or after September 1, 2021 there is a 100% cancellation fee.
+For our 2022 departure, you may cancel before July 2, 2022 and receive a full refund minus a $500 per-person service fee.
+If you cancel on or after July 3, 2023 there is a 50% cancellation fee; on or after August 31, 2022 there is a 100% cancellation fee.
+We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases family/medical emergency or cases of the trip being cancelled (see our Terms and Conditions for full details).